About Mary Morganelli

 Mary seeks to tell a story with her paintings, offering glimpses of peace, serenity, relaxation, inspiration, life purpose and deeper meaning with many of her pieces.
 Others are just done for fun and to further master her skills as an mixed media artist.

-Mary won her first award at the 57th Aurora Art Show & Sale, first prize in the Acrylic category.
-The award was presented by the Mayor of Aurora on May 3, 2019.
-This is her first but certainly not the last for her art has bloomed dramatically.
+Mary won her first award at the 57th Aurora Art Show in May of 2019 and was honoured to be presented with first prize in the Acrylic category by the Mayor of Aurora.

 Mary’s ultimate desire is for her creative gift to touch lives, bring light and joy, a smile to your face and beauty to your eyes.